Porter's Mills, Wisconsin: History

 By 1873 Porter's Mills provided thirty-two houses for married employees.
 Other employees owned their own homes in town.
 The town was dry like many company towns.
 Relations were generally good between company and employees.
 For example, when millworkers in Eau Claire went on strike for a ten-hour workday in 1881, the workers at Porter's Mills outside of town didn't join the strike.
 The town suffered various floods and fires, but people pulled together and the town grew.

 In 1888, the mill produced 45,000,000 feet of lumber, 25,000,000 shingles, and 10,000,000 lath.
 At its peak around 1890, it employed almost 500 workers.
 The town had a public school, a post office, churches, a blacksmith, the company store, candy stores, a shoe shop, a hotel, a library association, and a population of over 1,100.
 Many of the residents were of Scandinavian origin and in 1890 a resident complained that the town hadn't seen an English-speaking preacher in three months.

 Eventually the pine timber upriver ran out.
 Northwestern Lumber started to cut back its operations at Porter's Mills in 1891, moving the offices to Stanley, Wisconsin, where Northwestern Lumber had another mill.
 The last mill in Porter's Mills was dismantled in 1899, and the population moved on, to Stanley, Eau Claire or elsewhere.
 By 1904, the town had ceased to be.

-Notable residents
+Notable person

 William Lyman Smith, later to be a member of the Wisconsin State Assembly and Wisconsin State Senate, grew up and went to public school in Porter's Mills.